leospeidel/Colate/README.md

 **bams**:
 - bams should be sorted by chromosome name (same order as in chr.txt), and by position.
 - ref_genome should be separated by chromosome, i.e. GRCh37\_chr1.fa.gz, GRCh37\_chr2.fa.gz etc.
-- chr.txt: Chromosome names, one per line (can be any strings)
+- chr.txt: Chromosome names, one per line (can be any strings but consistent with file names)

 ```` bash
 mut="example_fixed"